MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/support-policies.md

 Using Kubernetes privileged `daemon sets` and init containers enables you to tune/modify or install 3rd party software on cluster agent nodes.
 Examples of such customizations include adding custom security scanning software or updating sysctl settings.

-While this path is recommended if the above requirements apply, AKS on Azure Stack HCI engineering and support cannot assist in troubleshooting or diagnosing modifications that render the node unavailable due to a custom deployed `daemon set`.
+While this path is recommended if the above requirements apply, AKS on Azure Stack HCI engineering and support can't help with troubleshooting or diagnosing modifications that render the node unavailable due to a custom deployed `daemon set`.

 ### Security issues and patching